 Carol Schmidt (Karl-Ferdinand Alexander Schmidt) (1846 – 1928)

 The longest-serving mayor of Chisinau (1877-1903) was born into a German-Polish family.
-One of his sons, Alexander Schmidt, was also mayor of Chisinau during the turbulent years 1917-1918.
-With Carol Schmidt’s contribution, many streets were paved, an asylum for the homeless was opened (1899), the People’s Amphitheatre with a performance...
+One of his sons, Alexander Schmidt, also served as the mayor of Chisinau during the turbulent years of 1917-1918.
+Under Carol Schmidt’s leadership, numerous impactful developments took place in the city.
+Many streets were paved, and various public...

 Gavriil Bănulescu-Bodoni (1746-1821)

-Metropolitan of Moldavia, Poltava, Kiev and later of Bessarabia.
-He was a teacher of Greek, a hieromonk and a preacher at the Metropolitan Cathedral in Iasi.
-In 1808 he was appointed exarch of the Church of Moldavia and Wallachia, when both principalities were under the administration of the Russian Empire....
+Metropolitan of Moldavia, Poltava, Kiev, and later of Bessarabia, Bănulescu-Bodoni was a teacher of Greek, a hieromonk, and a preacher at the Metropolitan Cathedral in Iasi.
+In 1808, he was appointed exarch of the Church of Moldavia and Wallachia, during the time when both principalities were under the administration of...

 Miron Costin (1633 -1691)

-A great representative of Romanian culture in the 17th century, Miron Costin was born on March 30, 1633 and was the son of the hatter Iancu Costin and Saftei from the well-known family of Movileștilor noblemen from Moldova.
-In his adult life, Miron Costin was a man of distinguished culture,...
+A great representative of Romanian culture in the 17th century, Miron Costin was born on March 30, 1633, the son of the hatter Iancu Costin and Saftei, from the well-known Movileștilor noble family in Moldova.
+In his adult life, Miron Costin was a man of distinguished culture, a true political...

 Alexandru Hâjdeu (Hasdeu) (1811-1872)